 In this article, we will look at Africa’s mountains and throw more light on all there is to know about some of the natural mountain wonders unique to the continent.
-By using the term mountain, we are referred to raised sections of earth above 300 metres in elevation.
+By using the term mountain, we are referring to raised sections of earth above 300 metres in elevation.

 Quick Facts about Mountains

 The world has 35 million square kilometres of mountains: 6.3 million square kilometres of mountains are in Antarctica, 5.7 million square kilometres of mountains are in the Far East, 4.3 million square kilometres are in Russia, 4.2 million square kilometres are in North America, 3.0 million square kilometres of mountains are in Africa.
 For comparison Europe only has 2.2 million square kilometres of mountainous areas.

 33% of mountains have an elevation between 300m to 1,000m above sea level.
 Mountains make up 24.3 per cent of the earth’s land mass.
 23.1% of the earth’s land mass are mountain ranges between 300m to 4,500m above sea level.
 25% of mountain regions covered by forests.

 Mountains provide a plethora of vital ecological services to humanity and the animal kingdom including water supply, driving the water cycle, locations for dam construction, food for grazing and space for agriculture, timber supply, granite supply, meat supply, natural ecological systems, military barriers for national security, biodiversity and recreational value.